 Plot Type : Tragedy

 Antony is pretty happy about being in love, but realizes he’s been made a kitten by his fawning over Cleopatra.
-He’s losing status in Rome, and worse, his friends need him back in at home to help fight a war that Pompey is waging, even as they are just concluding a war with his own wife and brother.
+He’s losing status in Rome, and worse, his friends need him back at home to help fight a war that Pompey is waging, even as they are just concluding a war with his own wife and brother.
 He clearly can’t stay with his love in Egypt, as his Roman honor is at stake.

 Antony goes back to Rome, makes tentative peace with Caesar by marrying Octavia, and strikes a happy truce with Pompey.

-On his return to Rome, he answers all of Caesar’s grievances, agrees to conclude the matter once and for all by taking Caesar’s sister, Octavia, as his wife, and manages to have a happy time with Pompey, who has agreed to a truce instead of a war.
+On his return to Rome, he answers all of Caesar’s grievances; agrees to conclude the matter once and for all by taking Caesar’s sister, Octavia, as his wife; and manages to have a happy time with Pompey, who has agreed to a truce instead of a war.
 Still, he plans to have his cake and eat it too, as he’ll return to Egypt anyway.

 Antony’s own men, including his friend Enobarbus, are deserting him to join ranks with Caesar’s army.
 Though Antony wins one battle, he loses another on the sea as Cleopatra’s fleet deserts him yet again.

-Unbeknownst to Antony, his watchmen hear music in the night that they interpret to be the sign that Hercules, Antony’s claimed forefather, is deserting him.
-The next morning, Antony hears of Enobarbus’s desertion, and laments that he’s turned even good men to corruption and betrayal.
+Unbeknownst to Antony, his watchmen hear music in the night that they interpret to be a sign that Hercules, Antony’s claimed forefather, is deserting him.
+The next morning, Antony hears of Enobarbus’s desertion and laments that he’s turned even good men to corruption and betrayal.
 On the morning of the final sea battle, Antony watches from a hill as his own men rush to meet Caesar’s men as friends.
 All is clearly lost, and he’s sure it’s because Cleopatra has betrayed him.
 He determines to kill her.

-Death wish Stage
+Death Wish Stage

 Antony, thinking Cleopatra has committed suicide over his fury, kills himself.
 Cleopatra, knowing her lover is dead and that she is to be marched through Rome as a captive monument of Caesar’s triumph, also takes her own life.